scottlz0310/Secuority/SECURITY.md

 This project includes the following security measures:

-- Automated dependency vulnerability scanning with Safety and Dependabot
+- Automated dependency vulnerability scanning with Safety
+- Automated dependency updates with Renovate
 - Static code analysis with Bandit
 - Secret scanning with gitleaks
 - Regular security audits